gcc-mirror/gcc/libcody/README.md

-The `$version` is a numeric value, currently `1`.  `$compiler` identifies the compiler &mdash; builders may need to keep compiled modules from different compilers separate.  `$ident` is an identifer the builder might use to identify the compilation it is communicting with.
+The `$version` is a numeric value, currently `1`.  `$compiler` identifies the compiler &mdash; builders may need to keep compiled modules from different compilers separate.  `$ident` is an identifier the builder might use to identify the compilation it is communicating with.

 Responses are:

-`HELLO $version $builder`
+`HELLO $version $builder [$flags]`

 A successful handshake.
 The communication is now connected and other messages may be exchanged.
-An ERROR response indicates an unsuccesful handshake.
+An ERROR response indicates an unsuccessful handshake.
 The communication remains unconnected.

 There is nothing restricting a handshake to its own message block.
 Of course, if the handshake fails, subsequent non-handshake messages in the block will fail (producing error responses).

+The `$flags` word, if present allows a server to control what requests might be given.
+See below.

 ### C++ Module Requests

-A set of requests are specific to C++ modules
+A set of requests are specific to C++ modules:

+#### Flags

+Several requests and one response have an optional `$flags` word.
+These are the `Cody::Flags` value pertaining to that request.
+If omitted the value 0 is implied.
+The following flags are available:

+* `0`, `None`: No flags.

+* `1<<0`, `NameOnly`: The request is for the name only, and not the CMI contents.

+The `NameOnly` flag may be provded in a handshake response, and indicates that the server is interested in requests only for their implied dependency information.
+It may be provided on a request to indicate that only the CMI name is required, not its contents (for instance, when preprocessing).
+Note that a compiler may still make `NameOnly` requests even if the server did not ask for such.

 #### Repository

 All relative CMI file names are relative to a repository.
-(There are usually no abosolute CMI files).
-The respository may be determined
+(There are usually no absolute CMI files).
+The repository may be determined
 with:

 `MODULE-REPO`

 A PATHNAME response is expected.
 The `$pathname` may be an empty word, which is equivalent to `.`.
+When the response is a relative pathname, it must be relative to the client's current working directory (which might be a process on a different host to the server).
+You may set the repository to `/`, if you with to use paths relative to the root directory.

 #### Exporting

 A compilation of a module interface, partition or header unit can inform the builder with:

-`MODULE-EXPORT $module`
+`MODULE-EXPORT $module [$flags]`

 This will result in a PATHNAME response naming the Compiled Module Interface pathname to write.

 The `MODULE-EXPORT` request does not indicate the module has been successfully compiled.
 At most one `MODULE-EXPORT` is to be made, and